Luc16/SO-Thread-Sicronization-Project/README.md

 is prioritizing whichever operation is known to happen the least.
 This takes care of avoiding deadlocks in most practical cases.
 It is still possible to guarantee mutual exclusion without deadlocks, though!
-To do that we used the following synchronization primitives (besides locks and semaphores):
+To do that we used the following synchronization primitives (besides mutex locks and semaphores):

 ### Lightswitch